Congratulations on your admission to NEC!

 If there are any questions about Financial Aid, please contact financial.aid@necmusic.edu.

-All enrolling students must review, complete and submit several health forms.
+All enrolling students must review, complete and submit required health forms.

-Graduating students returning for a new degree must check with Health Services before the end of the semester to learn what information is required for their re-entry to avoid a late fee and/or registration block.
+Students returning to NEC for a new degree should contact Health Services before the end of the semester to confirm what documentation is needed for re-entry.
+This helps avoid late fees or registration holds.

-For questions, contact Carol Abizaid, Director of Counseling and Wellness, at carol.abizaid@necmusic.edu.
+For questions, please contact Carol Abizaid, Director of Counseling and Wellness, at carol.abizaid@necmusic.edu.

-Studio levels as determined by your audition are considered alongside academic credits to make an initial determination of your transfer level.
-In the event of a discrepancy between your studio level and overall transferable credits, your transfer level will be the lower of the two.
+Your studio level, as determined by your audition, is considered along with your transferable academic credits when we determine your initial placement.
+If there is a difference between your studio level and your transferable credits, your placement will reflect the lower of the two.

-Final transfer level will be confirmed upon receipt of a final transcript (due July 1), showing successful completion of any courses still in progress at the time of the initial evaluation.
+Your final transfer level will be confirmed after receipt of a final transcript (due July 1), showing successful completion of any courses still in progress at the time of the initial evaluation.
+Please note that your preliminary transfer level may also change based on placement exam results.

 Please direct questions about transfer levels to admissions@necmusic.edu.